Do you want to create a highly profitable online store that’s within budget?

 - Local Delivery / Local Pickup

-If you’re selling a lot of products, then you can install a shipping addon like FedEx Shipping Method.
-This way you don’t have to worry about shipping the orders your customers’ make, giving you a peace of mind.
+If you want to start selling a lot of products, then you can install a shipping addon like FedEx Shipping Method.
+This way you can automate shipping processes and slash admin work.

 Some ways to drive traffic to your online store are: